Android Red Bouncing Ball21 Apr 2010

-As the geek sits down to learn a new programming language or new programming platform, the first thing he or she must do is learn to make a program that successfully prints the words “Hello, world!” to the screen.
+As the coder sits down to learn a new programming language or platform, the first thing he or she must do is learn to make a program that successfully prints the words "Hello, world!" to the screen.

 For, alas, there is no standard "second program" for the geek aspirant to sit down to write.
 The programmer is on her own.
 Of the potentially infinite paths that lie in front of her, which will she choose?